Efendo/sillyTool/README.md

 I do not condone spamming innapropriate stuff using this. and I am not responsible if you get banned or something, use at your own risk!

+btw this works only on windows cause im too lazy to make it work eveywhere

 ## Dependencies
 [Tkinter](https://docs.python.org/3/library/tkinter.html)
 [PyAutoGUI](https://pypi.org/project/PyAutoGUI/)